willake/vreactable/README.md

 The file will appear in the `dist` folder.
 Remember to copy `config.ini` and the `assets` folder to the dist folder after building the software if they are not there.

+## What need to improved (Technical)

+- Run VReactable and OpenCV detector on different threads, so that you can force close OpenCV window when VReactable is closed.

 ## Credits
 VReactable is a research project at [Hogeschool voor de Kunsten Utrecht](https://www.hku.nl/).
 We collaborate with an XR researcher, [Joris Weijdom](https://www.hku.nl/en/research/professorships/performative-creative-processes/phd-research-joris-weijdom), to develop a tool that not only inspire XR artists but also intrigue people that have no experience in XR.